 What are the divorce statistics in Thailand you may ask?
 With more than 11,000 mixed couples living in the North-East.
 Many being expats retired here and married a Thai national over time.
 The government might make an effort to keep stats on expats divorce rates in Thailand as these are not fully known.

-If you are retired in Thailand and plan on getting married then speak to us about not only your retirement visa but also about a prenuptial agreement should you decide to marry and register your marriage in Thailand later.
+If you are retired in Thailand and plan on getting married then speak to us about not only your retirement visa but also about a Thai prenuptial agreement should you decide to marry and register your marriage in Thailand later.
 It is always best to plan well when living in a foreign country.
 But it is also prudent that you ensure that your retirement nest egg is not lost while in The Kingdom.
 Call us today for more advice or speak to us online.
 You can also walk into our offices in Bangkok for a confidential consultation about your plans and how best to achieve these goals.
+See our Thai divorce lawyer for more assistance.
+There is also an article on child support for illegitimate child in Thailand.

 The information contained on our website is for general information purposes only and does not constitute legal advice.